 Usually when we talk about Cold War figures, we are talking about people who have long since passed on or are living out their golden years in quiet seclusion somewhere.
 The idea of a contemporary of Khrushchev and Eisenhower still wielding power in the 2010s is extraordinary.

-The last few years haven’t been good for cult-of-personality presidents for life, as we’ve seen with Saddam Hussein and Muammar Khadafi.
-Meanwhile, the firebrand revolutionary who started it all, 87-year old Fidel Castro, still quietly clings to power, although he lets his brother handle most of the ceremonies now.
+As we’ve seen with Saddam Hussein and Muammar Khadafi, the last few years haven’t been good for cult-of-personality presidents for life.
+Meanwhile, the firebrand revolutionary who started it all, 87-year old Fidel Castro, still quietly clings to power, though he lets his brother handle most of the ceremonies now.

 When the Berlin Wall came down in 1989 everything else followed like dominos, until by 1991 the USSR itself ceased to exist and broke up into a couple of dozen little pieces.
 International Communism was over.
 Formerly Soviet-allied nations everywhere hastily overthrew their leadership and purged every vestige of imposed Soviet dogma.
 It probably seemed like a matter of months, if not weeks, before Cuba would follow suit.